 Where do your protagonists rank in the Crimson Organization?

 Gabriel is a human Councilor – in other words, he represents humanity in the North American Crimson Council.
 As a Councilor, he makes sure his people are represented well in business and rule making within the Council.
 This is much like the congressional or parliamentary branch of a government.
 Crimson differs in that the Councilor also holds prosecutorial, defense, and judicial powers in each case brought before them – called “judgements”.
-Senias (Jean-Michel Raudine) is a Tasker who is assigned to Gabriel Kennedy.
+Senias (Jean-Michel Raudine) is a Tasker who is assigned to Gabriel Kennedy (or to other Councilors as the case may be for a particular storyline).
 The duties of a Tasker are outlined above.
 However, Jean-Michel tends toward the wilder side of such duties and has other responsibilities thrust upon him, as anyone would see when they read the first book.

 Are there any antagonistic organizations of note?